rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 } // namespace detail
 } // namespace cudf
 ```

-#### Anonymous
+#### Anonymous namespace

-If a function or class will only be used in a *single* translation unit, it should be put in an *anonymous* namespace within source file where it is used.
+Functions or objects that will only be used in a *single* translation unit should be defined in an
+*anonymous* namespace in the source file where it is used.
 Example:

 ```c++
 // some_file.cpp
 namespace{